JaceDeane/pokeRGBplus/TO DO.md

 # TO DO:

+- Update the encounter table's percentages to be able to have encounter rates closer to Gen I's system (Not many slots at the moment)

 - Sort order of Mart items listed (Balls, Escape Rope, Potions, Status, Revive, Field, etc.)

 - Add and connect Viridian Forest to Route 2

-	- Update `gate` tileset & blockset with new design

-	- Create a unique gate map just for Viridian Forest entrances, like in Gen I
+	- Add NPCs to the gates connecting

-	- Add tiles and blocks for the gate buildings to the FOREST tileset
+	- Add NPCs, hidden items and signposts to Viridian Forest

-- Update Diglett's Cave
+	- Update the encounters

 - All of Pewter City onwards

+	- Update Pewter Gym trainers' dialogue & VS teams

+	- Add the museum back (Display fossils picture)

+	- Update Pewter's PokeCenter & NPC homes

 - Update Route 4 to RB equivalent*

 - (!)
 Set proper wild encounter data (!)

+- Update Diglett's Cave (all)

+ENGINE / DATA:

 - Make all the Rival trainer classes use the same .pal for the battle sprite instead of loading it 3x for 'separate' classes

 - Simplify the sleeping Old Man event to just use one event_flag instead of two

 - Add the Link Receptionist into `jumpstd` events section

+GRAPHICS:

 - Remove the now-redundant non-walking sprite versions (https://github.com/pret/pokecrystal/wiki/Improve-the-outdoor-sprite-system#4-remove-the-now-redundant-non-walking-sprite-versions)